ahmet2mir/periphery/docs/logging.md

 - `windows` - Windows Event Log (recommended for Windows)
 - `none` - No logging

-**Note:** The Windows Event Log driver automatically registers the "periphery" event source if it doesn't exist.
+**Note:** The Windows Event Log driver automatically registers the "herald" event source if it doesn't exist.

 ## Log Levels in Detail